easttennesseecc-star/Q-Top-Dog-IDE/AI_SAFETY_AND_VERIFICATION_MOAT.md

 ├─ Production integration (out of scope)
 └─ Result: Can't be done at the editor level

-Q-IDE is a full IDE with production access.
+Top Dog is a full IDE with production access.
-Verification is natural for Q-IDE.
+Verification is natural for Top Dog.
 Impossible for VS Code.
 ```

 ---

 ## THE MARKET POSITIONING

 ### "GitHub Copilot is Fast.
-Q-IDE is Right."
+Top Dog is Right."

 **Press Angle:**
 ```
-Headline: "Q-IDE Ends Copilot's Hallucination Problem with Automatic Code Verification"
+Headline: "Top Dog Ends Copilot's Hallucination Problem with Automatic Code Verification"

 Story:
 ├─ GitHub Copilot generates code that "seems right" but breaks in production ├─ Teams have learned to distrust Copilot-generated code ├─ Result: Copilot becomes "toy" not "tool"
-├─ Q-IDE solves this with 7-stage verification pipeline ├─ Every generated line is verified before deployment ├─ Teams can TRUST Q-IDE code (not just use it)
+├─ Top Dog solves this with 7-stage verification pipeline ├─ Every generated line is verified before deployment ├─ Teams can TRUST Top Dog code (not just use it)
-└─ Market impact: Q-IDE becomes "the AI IDE enterprises can trust"
+└─ Market impact: Top Dog becomes "the AI IDE enterprises can trust"
 ```

 **Developer Messaging:**
 ```
-GitHub: "Type and trust" (type your prompt, trust the output)
-Q-IDE: "Type and verify" (type your prompt, verify before using)
+GitHub: "Type and trust" (type your prompt, trust the output) Top Dog: "Type and verify" (type your prompt, verify before using)

 Which would you rather have?
 ├─ Speed that breaks production